Who'll Stop the Rain (song)

-"Who'll Stop the Rain" is a song written by John Fogerty and originally recorded by Creedence Clearwater Revival for their 1970 album Cosmo's Factory.
-Backed with "Travelin' Band", it was one of three double-sided singles from that album to reach the top five on the Billboard Pop Singles chart and the first of two to reach the No. 2 spot on the American charts, alongside "Lookin' Out My Back Door"/"Long As I Can See the Light".
+"Who'll Stop the Rain" is a song written by John Fogerty and originally recorded by Creedence Clearwater Revival (CCR) for their 1970 album Cosmo's Factory.
+Backed with "Travelin' Band", it was one of three double-sided singles from that album to reach the top five on the Billboard Pop Singles chart and the first of two to reach the No. 2 spots on the American charts, alongside "Lookin' Out My Back Door"/"Long As I Can See the Light".
 In 2004, Rolling Stone ranked it No. 188 on its "500 Greatest Songs of All Time" list.

 History

-Lyrically, "Who'll Stop the Rain" breaks into three verses, with a historical, recent past, and present tense approach.
+Lyrically, "Who'll Stop the Rain" breaks into three verses, with a historical recent past, and present tense approach.
 All three verses allude to a sense of unending malaise, pondered by "good men through the ages", "Five Year Plans and New Deals/wrapped in golden chains", and the Woodstock generation.